ariankharazmi/EEP24Deliverables/README.md

 * Final 'most-advanced' deliverable will have its own GitHub repo

-* EEP completes in 3 August 2024
+* EEP completes on 3 August 2024

 * Includes documentation for each Week/Deliverable (what it took to learn/build)